 I was also seeing my GP about my insides that were badly misbehaving… basically IBS for weeks on end.
 That was until my mum pointed me in the direction of functional medicine in the US.
 She got me reading about leaky gut syndrome and suddenly it all made sense*, to coin a word!

-Immediately I worked out a new diet with my mum, came off the booze and began putting green vegetables into my body en masse and avoided gluten and dairy.
+Immediately I worked out a new diet with my mum.
+I came off the booze and began putting green vegetables into my body en masse and avoided gluten and dairy.
 The results were immediate.
 The next time Moorfields started weaning me off the drugs, they just kept reducing the dosage.
 No holes in the retina, no rush back to A&E for urgent prescriptions, it never came back.
 That was 5 years ago.

 The birth of sense*

 It was this ordeal that led me to develop, together with nutritionist Dimitra Sentelidou, the sense* range of supplements.
-Our slogan is ‘smart nutrition for modern living’ because our products are designed to help your body cope with the stresses of daily life.
+Our slogan is ‘smart nutrition for modern living’.
+Because our products are designed to help your body cope with the stresses of daily life.

 One of our ranges is sense* for gut health, which helps to support your digestive system.
 For example, the formula contains chloride to support digestion through the proper production of stomach acid.
-Ingredients such as vitamin A and B2 help to keep the gut lining healthy, which is important since nutrients are absorbed through the gut lining to be distributed to the rest of the body.
+Ingredients such as vitamin A and B2 help to keep the gut lining healthy.
+This is important since nutrients are absorbed through the gut lining to be distributed to the rest of the body.
 Calcium is an important co-factor for many digestive enzymes, so the sense* for gut health formula provides calcium in the highly bioavailable form calcium citrate to support the function of digestive enzymes.